-A domestic fraternal society, order, or association may file an application for recognition of exemption from federal income tax on Form 1024.
+A domestic fraternal society, order, or association must file an application for recognition of exemption from federal income tax on Form 1024.
 The application and accompanying statements should establish that the organization:

-- 1. Is a domestic fraternal organization, - 2.
-Operates under the lodge system, - Devotes its net earnings exclusively to religious, charitable, scientific, literary, educational, and fraternal purposes, and - Does not provide for the payment of life, sick, accident, or other benefits to its members.
+- Is a domestic fraternal organization organized in the U.S., - 2.
+Operates under the lodge system, - Devotes its net earnings exclusively to religious, charitable, scientific, literary, educational, and fraternal purposes, and

+Does not provide for the payment of life, sick, accident, or other benefits to its members

-The organization may arrange with insurance companies to provide optional insurance to its members without jeopardizing its exempt status.
+The organization can arrange with insurance companies to provide optional insurance to its members without jeopardizing its exempt status.

-501(c)(4), 501(c)(9), and 501(c)(17) - Employees' Associations
+501(c)(4), 501(c)(9), and 501(c)(17) -Employees' Associations